RichieXie5566/Django-Learning/README.md

 Website link:https://django-ecom-app-production-d8d0.up.railway.app/

-I am working on being a back-end engineer, so I start learning Python and using django frame to build a E-commerce website for study purpose.
+I am working towards becoming a back-end engineer, so I started learning Python and using the Django framework to build an E-commerce website for study purpose.

-I've tried building this website multiple times, but some of them look bad so I deleted their commit, this website won't make any money, all of the products are data and still I don't have the operating rights to run these products as well as I do not actually own them.
+I've attempted to building this website multiple times, but some versions didn't turn out well, so I deleted their commits.
+This website is not intended for commercial use, all products are dummy data and still I don't have rights to operate or own them.

-PayPal paying function is working, please use sandbox account.
+The PayPal payment function is working, sandbox account testing only.

+Credit Cards payments are not yet functional.
-Credit Cards paying isn't working, click the button will create order at the back-end of PostgreSQL on Railway or localhost's PostgreSQL.
+Click the button will create order on Railway or local PostgreSQL instance.

 ## 1.Element and tree
 ### Using Python3.12 Django PostgreSQL Railway